fivexl/website/content/blog/firi case study/index.md

 alt_image: quote_firi_black.png
 case_study: true
 tags: ['case study', 'aws']
+testimonial: 'FivexL helped us migrate all our services to a new infrastructure; the change was seamless.
+They think outside the box and are always there when we need them.'
+testimonial_author: 'Thuc Tuan Hoang'
+testimonial_author_position: 'CEO at Firi'
 ---
 ## “FivexL helped us migrate all our services to a new infrastructure; the change was seamless.
 They think outside the box and are always there when we need them.”
 **Lead consultant for the project**